 Installing an impermeable rubber pad on a concrete floor is one approach to reduce moisture buildup.
 However, some experts advise against it and suggest choosing a carpet pad that enables the floor to breathe.

-How To Maintain the Best Basement Carpet
+How to Maintain The Best Basement Carpet

 Following are some methods for reducing basement floor moisture and humidity: